Lonwwolf14/OS-Mini-Project-Scheduling-Algorithm/README.md

 3. Run `python OS-Mini-Project-Scheduling-Algorithm.py`.

 ### Input Parameters
+- First, select the process scheduling algorithm.
+- Enter the number of processes.
+- Then, for each process:
-- Enter process details: arrival time, burst time, priority (optional).
+  - Enter arrival time, burst time, and priority (optional).
 - Choose an algorithm and, for Round Robin, specify the quantum.

 ### Viewing Results